giantswarm/starboard-app/README.md

 ## Installing

-There are 3 ways to install this app onto a workload cluster.
+There are several ways to install this app onto a workload cluster.

-1. [Using our web interface][app-ui]
+- [Using our web interface][app-ui]
-2. [Using our API][app-api]
-3. Directly creating the [App custom resource][app-crd] on the management cluster.
+- By creating an [App resource][app-crd] in the management cluster as explained in [Getting started with App Platform][app-getting-started].

-See our [full reference page on how to configure applications][app-config] for more details.

 ### Scanning Backend